 The Ocean Terrace Restaurant at the Oyster Box Hotel serves a bistro-style menu and is great for casual dining.
-The detailed interior is filled with unique pieces, from the tiles to the paddle fans, and the view of the lighthouse
+The detailed interior is filled with unique pieces, from the tiles to the paddle fans, and the view of the lighthouse is spectacular.

 The Flamingo Room is great for cocktails | Courtesy of Tashas

 This popular branch of Tashas is great for any-time-of-day eating, drinking, and meeting, and evokes a sense of 1920s glam with an African touch.
 The beautiful accessories and finishes add to the glitzy atmosphere.